0

 Understanding Fluid Retention and Dehydration

-But let’s say you've cut down on sugars; cells might start to throw a fit because they feel dehydrated even though there’s still plenty of fluid outside the cell walls.
-It seems counterintuitive that our bodies can bloat with extra fluid while our cells are parched for hydration.
+But let’s say you've cut down on sugars; cells might start to feel dehydrated even though there’s still plenty of fluid outside the cell walls.
+It seems counterintuitive that our bodies can bloat with extra fluid while our cells are in need of hydration.

-Sodium clings onto water like a needy friend causing us to puff up more than a marshmallow over a campfire according to research on electrolyte balance.
-But don't be fooled; all that excess fluid doesn’t mean your cells aren’t begging for water.
+Sodium clings onto water, causing us to puff up and bloat according to research on electrolyte balance.
+But all that excess fluid doesn’t mean your cells aren’t begging for water.

 Blood cells and sugar cubes